Students must apply via one of the following online application forms:-

 You'll be assessed using a variety of methods, including essays, exams, objective structured clinical examinations (OSCE), presentations, and competency-based assessment in the practice placement.

-Nursing is the UK’s most employable type of degree with 94% of students getting a job within six months of completing their course.
+Nursing is one of the UK’s most employable types of degree and gives you the opportunity to make a real difference to people's lives.
 Find out more about what you can do with a nursing degree.

 Explore the career paths available in nursing